vilota-dev/calibration_tool/README.md

 ## Trouble shooting stuff
 - NFDE library changed from nativefiledialog-extended to ..._extended to be valid for cmake
+- #define IMGUI_DEFINE_MATH_OPERATORS
+- I added this shit ^ before the include imgui.h in the immvision
 ## Setup
 ```
 mkdir build